dorkodu/sage/sage.md

 ## <a name="introspection">5.2</a> Introspection

 A Sage server supports introspection over its schema.
-The schema is queried using Sage itself, which makes introspection easy-to-use.
+The schema is queried using Sage itself.

-Take an example query, there is a User entity with three fields: id, name, and age.
+Take an example query, there is a User entity with three fields: *id*, *name*, and *age*.

 *— for example, given a server with the following type definition :*